 #9 Meeting & Convention Services Manager

-Someone occupying the meeting and convention services manager position can expect to receive a salary of $46,869 in a year.
+Someone occupying the meeting and convention services manager position can expect to receive a salary just under $50,000 in a year.
 Four capabilities seen as valuable to one’s career in this occupation are customer relationship management (CRM), event planning, customer service, and event management.
-Sixty-nine meeting and convention services managers gave 5 out of 5 rating in job satisfaction.

 #10 Director of Events

-The director of events position has an average salary of $60,602 per year.
+The director of events position has an average salary of over $71,000 per year.
 Skills that bolster an MBA holder’s career movement include event management, budget management, event planning, strategic marketing, project management, fundraising, and sales.

 #11 Director of Catering